LH-90/ATM_Python_project/README.md

 To run the ATM simulation program, follow the steps below:

 - Install Python on your computer if it's not already installed (https://www.python.org/downloads/)
+- Clone the repo on your local machine
 - Setup a virtual environment: `python3 -m venv myenv`
 - Activate the virtual environment: `source myenv/bin/activate`
-- Create a new directory and clone the repo
-- Clone the repo on your local machine
-- Change the PIN number to a number of your choice
+- Change the PIN number to a number of your choice in **main.py**
-- Change the balance amount to a number of your choice
+- Change the balance amount to a number of your choice in **main.py**
 - Run the code: `python main.py`
 - Start using the ATM by following the steps

 I have completed this ATM simulation project during a course at TechTalent Academy.